jungmannlab/picasso/docs/cmd.rst

 localize
 --------
-It is possible to reconstruct images via command line.
+Reconstructing images via command line is possible.
 Type: ``python -m picasso localize args`` within an environment or ``picasso localize args`` if Picasso is installed.

 Batch process a folder
 ~~~~~~~~~~~~~~~~~~~~~~
-To batch process a folder simply type the foldername (or drag in drop into console), e.g. ``python -m picasso localize foldername``.
+To batch process a folder simply type the folder name (or drag in drop into the console), e.g. ``python -m picasso localize foldername``.
 Picasso will analyze the folder and process all *.ome.tif in files in the folder.
-If the files have consecutive names (e.g. File.ome.tif, File_1.ome.tif, File_2.ome.tif) they will be treated as one.
+If the files have consecutive names (e.g., File.ome.tif, File_1.ome.tif, File_2.ome.tif), they will be treated as one.
 Note: Currently, only 2D Fitting is possible.

 Adding additional arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^